throwrocks/throwrocks.github.io/_posts/2016-06-16-first-reviewer-certification.markdown

 4. Connecting learners
 5. Styling consistently.

-And I just experienced how effective their method is.

-Now I look forward to complete more Reviewer Certifications and start working on real code reviews.
-I look forward to make a difference in the lives of the students who are learning Android to embark in new paths in their careers.
-And I can do that while practicing my new skills and learning from them without any of the hassles of developing projects on top of my full-time responsibilities at work.
+And I just witnessed how effective their method is.
+Now I look forward to complete more Reviewer Certifications and to start working on real code reviews.
+I look forward to make a difference in the lives of the students.
+It seems like the perfect opportunity to branch out in my field without burning out by developing projects on top of my current responsibilities at work.
+I will keep you all posted on this new experience.